 I already wrote my BlogHer re-cap on Monday, but I wanted to share a few things that I found on the expo floor that I really liked.
-The majority of the brands there had products target to mothers (or parents in general) but there were a few things that caught my eye.
+The majority of the brands there had products that targeted mothers (or parents in general) but there were a few things that caught my eye.

 I had a nice long conversation with one of the representatives of Boiron, a company whose products I whole-heartedly believe.
-It was only while living in Europe did I really discover and learn to appreciate homepathic medicine.
-I use nearly their entire line from allergies, cold and flu to muscle ache and pain.
+It was only while living in Europe did I really discover and learned to appreciate homeopathic medicine.
+I use nearly their entire line from allergies, cold, and flu to muscle ache and pain.
 The products work and with their natural ingredients, it is better for my body.
 I think their Oscillococcinum flu medicine is perfect for travel and great for planes.

 Another friend of the traveler is Dr. Scholl’s products, I always shove a Ball of Foot cushion into suitcases and they have saved the day many times.
 They had a great booth at the conference, but it was always so crowded I never actually got in there to try out the machine they had that measured your foot for a customized insert.